 What is the Change Advisory Board and what does it do?

 The CAB is comprised of representative(s) from each Information Technology and Digital Services team and includes the Service Delivery team as the convenor.
-The CAB meets twice a week (Monday and Wednesday) to review and assess any requests for change prior to implementation.
+The CAB meets once a week (Wednesday) to review and assess any requests for change prior to implementation.